caproto/caproto/doc/source/basics.rst

     send(caproto.VersionRequest(priority=0, version=13))
     recv()

-Optionally provide the host name, and "client" name, which the server may use to determine our read/write permissions on channels.
-(There is no authentication in Channel Access: security has to be provided at the network level.)
+Optionally provide the host name and "client" name, which the server may use to determine our read/write permissions on channels.
+(There is no authentication in Channel Access; security has to be provided at the network level.)

 .. ipython:: python